bsdutton/python-api-challenge/python-api challenge - SOLUTIONS README.md

 1) I initially used list comprehension  with a for-loop in order to retrieve data for each of the randomly selected cities.
   * I did not get any exception responses.
   * This list comprehension for-loop worked every time.
 I consitently checked the length to compare with the cities list.
+  * The cities list used for all the outputs for WeatherPy had 616 cities.
   * I only noticed exceptions when I tried to do try-except by printing out the first and last responses.
   * I got a 404 on the last response the first time I ran the try-except.
 2) However, the list comprehension for-loop did not make sense when I wanted to append data to the separate lists.